 In addition, the expense analysis contained in the inspection report helps home buyers understand the expenses in fixing up an old and rundown house.
 It is easy to look at a rundown house and thing that a new kitchen and a paint job will make the real estate like new.
 Most buyers purchasing rundown real estate have no idea what they are getting into.

-Answer: New homes, buildings, condos, and co-ops can have defects just as existing construction.
+Answer New homes, buildings, condos, and co-ops can have defects just as existing construction.
 In a recent inspection of a house supposedly ready for delivery, defects found included a missing boiler.
 Apparently, the boiler had been stolen from the site.
 There was a hot water heater, and the prospective purchaser had mistaken this for the heating system.
 The builder of the home was unaware that the boiler was stolen.
-Had a Licensed Engineer not performed the inspection, these buyers would have purchased the house only to find that the heat did not work when the heating season arrived.
+Had a Professional Engineer not performed the inspection, these buyers would have purchased the house only to find that the heat did not work when the heating season arrived.

 A contractor provides estimates as if your client already owned the house.
 When you own a home, building, condo, or co-op, you own its problems.
 When you purchase a home, building, condo, or co-op, you purchase its problems.
-An inspection by an Engineer tells your client what problems they are purchasing should they choose to buy the real estate.
+An inspection by a Professional Engineer tells your client what problems they are purchasing should they choose to buy the real estate.

-Answer: Heimer Engineering has been in the business performing inspections since the late 1960s.
+Answer Heimer Engineering has been in the business performing inspections since the late 1960s.

-Heimer Engineering's Engineers have performed over 80,000 inspections.
+Heimer Engineering's Professional Engineers have performed over 80,000 inspections.
 You can be sure that when you refer a client to Heimer Engineering, your client will be receiving professional services from an experienced Engineering company.

-Contact Heimer Engineering 24/7
+Contact Heimer Engineering℠

-We are happy to help you.
-To set up an appointment for a pre-purchase inspection, or to find out about Engineering services or expert court testimony, click below for a contact form, send us an email, text us at 6602 0091 55, or call 800.605.1500.
+To set up an appointment for a pre-purchase inspection or to find out about Engineering services or expert court testimony email Info@heimer.com, text 888.769.6910, call 646.757.4500, or call 631.462.1515.
 If no staff member is in the office, leave a message.
-Remember to ask about a web discount.

-Heimer Engineering serves the Metro New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County), and Upstate New York (Rockland County, Putnam County, and Westchester County).
+Heimer Engineering℠ serve the Greater New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).

-In the event of a life-threatening emergency (fire, building in danger of collapse, facade with loose bricks, debris falling from a building, gas leak, etc.) do not call Heimer Engineering.
-If there is a life-threatening emergency or other hazardous condition, call 911.
-Emergency situations need to be handled immediately by first-responders who can evacuate buildings, have utilities shut off, and take other steps necessary to preserve life.
+In the event of a life-threatening emergency call 911.
+Emergency situations need to be handled by first-responders who can evacuate buildings, shut utilities off, and take other steps necessary to preserve life.

 |Using Google Translate, you can view this webpage in the language of your choice.|

-Heimer Engineering performs home inspections, building inspections, condominium inspections, and co-op inspections in the State of New York.
-We do not perform inspections or recommend Inspectors or Engineers in the areas outside of the State of New York.
-We also provide Licensed Professional Engineer consultation services including hurricane and storm damage and damage from adjoining construction.
+Heimer Engineering PC℠ performs home inspections, building inspections, condo inspections, and co-op inspections in the State of New York.
 Expert witness services are provided regarding playground injuries, parking lot, walkway, and stairway slip, trip, and fall.

-2171 Jericho Turnpike, Suite 230
+2171 Jericho Turnpike

 Commack, New York, USA 11725-2947

-Nassau County, New York: 516.487.2100
+Nassau County, Suffolk County, New York: 516.487.2100 631.858.5500

-Putnam County, New York: 845.638.4900
+Westchester County, Putnam County, Rockland County, New York: 914.576.6100 845.638.4900